FINANCING FOR EQUITY

 1. Education Financing Mechanism

-This type captures resource allocation mechanisms from the central government to the lower tiers based on the school-age population and a unit cost per student programme.
+This section captures resource allocation mechanisms from the central government to the lower tiers based on the school-age population and a unit cost per student programme.
 Such per capita formulas and budget lines may take factors such as poverty and location into account.

 1. Education Resources to Schools

-This category includes policies or programmes that compensate schools for being in a disadvantaged area and/or have disadvantaged students.
+This section includes policies or programmes that compensate schools for being in a disadvantaged area and/or have disadvantaged students.
 They tend to be block grants, in addition to the capitation grants, and may be nation- or region-wide.

 1. Education Resources to Students and Families

-The category refers to education ministry policies and programmes that directly benefit disadvantaged students and their households as the final defined beneficiaries.
+The section refers to education ministry policies and programmes that directly benefit disadvantaged students and their households as the final defined beneficiaries.
 These may be in the form of cash, exemption from payment or in-kind.

 1. Social policies and programmes to provide resources to students and their families

-The category is about other ministry policies and programmes that directly benefit disadvantaged students and their households.
+The section is about other ministry policies and programmes that directly benefit disadvantaged students and their households.
 These tend to be social protection programmes, such as conditional cash transfers or child grants with an education component that aim to address poverty occasionally with a gender dimension.